curityio/kubernetes-training/4-curity-token-handler/README.md

 ## Deploy an Example SPA and API

-Then deploy an example React App and Node.js API to enable an end-to-end solution.\
+Then deploy an example React App and Node.js API to complete an end-to-end solution.\
 First, ensure that an up to date version of Node.js is installed, then run the following command:

 ```bash